SougataMukherjee/DSA-and-Algo/linked-list.md

 In a singly linked list, each node contains:

-Data: The value of the node.
+`Data`: The value of the node.
-Next: A pointer to the next node in the list (null for the last node).
+`Next`: A pointer to the next node in the list (null for the last node).

 ```
 class Node {